-First, we must all admit that Alienware/Dell knows how to market.
-For all intents and purposes this is really what they do rather than submerse themselves into technology.
+First, we must all admit that the mass market brands know how to market their computers.
+For all intents and purposes, this is really what they do rather than submerse themselves into technology.
 They don't have to know about technology (since they don't build, support or service a single laptop) all they need to know about is how to grab your attention and hold it.
 They do this primarily with looks.
 Let's face it, many people buy on presentation.
-M-Tech Laptops admits, nobody does this better than DELL.
-They have the clout to be able to take the lowest form of technology, spend a few hundred thousand dollars in dies and molds to give the low level laptop a face lift that would do an aging Hollywood actor proud.
-All of a sudden your blinded by the light ( as with their latest laptop this is literally true).
+M-Tech Laptops admits nobody does this better than DELL.
+They have the clout to be able to take the lowest form of technology, spend a few hundred thousand dollars in dies and molds to give the low-level laptop a facelift that would do an aging Hollywood actor proud.
+All of a sudden you're blinded by the light ( as with their latest laptop this is literally true).
 A clever move to avoid discussing quality.
-Have you noticed you never read of Dell or Alienware ever talking about their low return for failure rate or high quality standards for the motherboards.
+Have you noticed you never read about Dell or any other mass-marketed brand ever talking about their low return for failure rate or high-quality standards for the motherboards?
 Please, as good as Dell/Alienware is with spinning and marketing, you have to know that if they had a product that quality was as good as the laptop looks they would roll that into the marketing scheme.
-Instead they avoid that discussion and distract you with looks and clever wording that never once tells you their laptop is going to last for years and run faster than, oh let's say...a M-Tech Laptop?
+Instead, they avoid that discussion and distract you with looks and clever wording that never once tells you their laptop is going to last for years and run faster than, oh let's say... an M-Tech Laptop?

 At M-Tech Laptops we are jealous of the good looks the Alienware laptop has.
 Every day we thank God that their laptops don't perform as they advertise.
-Still we try, take a look at the new M9800.
+Still, we try, take a look at the new D8700.
 We think it is a knockout.
-It has the feature of back lit symbols that do not need to be touched (just like the Alienware m17x).
-Just swipe your hand over the volume graph and viola, the volume go up or down as you please.
-No contact needed.
-Same with gaming key and some other hot keys.
-The keyboard is new as well.
-The keys do not touch each other as is traditional.
-On the M9800 each key is individually placed and singularly controlled by the keyboard.
-Tough to explain but if you look over the images in the gallery you will see what we mean.
-Pictures don't do justice to the awesome good looks of the M9800.
+Tough to explain but if you look at the images in the gallery you will see what we mean.
+Pictures don't do justice to the awesome good looks of the D8700 or DQFHD.
 What we are especially proud of is the quality.
-M-Tech Laptops knows what the top rating should be of a laptop with this CPU and GPU.
-Before and M9800 is shipped out we test each laptop.
+M-Tech Laptops knows what the top rating should be a laptop with this CPU and GPU.
+Before any M-Tech is shipped out we test it exhaustively.
 All laptops sold as M-Tech Laptops must test within the top 1% of all laptops in their category.
 This means two important facts for you the consumer.
 One is that speed is indicative of quality, which brings us to benefit number two, quality.
 Quality is indicative of the lifespan you can expect from your laptop.
 You can expect your M-Tech Laptops laptop to last years longer than any other laptop you can buy.
 It all ties in together.
 Quality lasts longer and quality allows the CPU and GPU to perform at their fastest speeds.
-Every years parents with kids returning to college tell us that there child is still using the laptop they went through college with (all four years) but the their kids college friends who used DELL or Alienware had to buy a new laptop each year.
+Every year's parent with kids returning to college tell us that their child is still using the laptop they went through college with (all four years) but their kid's college friends who used DELL or Alienware had to buy a new laptop each year.
 Part of Dell's marketing and selling cheaper than ever is that when you sell low quality you can sell cheap and if you are truly good at marketing you can make the customer come back next year and the next year again to buy another replacement laptop for their one that died within a year of purchase.

 But what about all the magazine reviews I read saying how awesome Alienware is?

-In the business world you can control prices one of two ways.
+In the business world, you can control prices one of two ways.
 You can do what the big guys do, You can make a great looking laptop and load it with features that look good and distract you from the quality of the laptop.
 Then they control the price of that feature rich laptop by dialing down the quality of the motherboard until the price is where you want it.
 This is the most widely used methods because it sells.
 Many buy on looks alone.
 Let's face it, we lie to ourselves.
 We want to believe that this laptop looks hot, is loaded with features, the price is very low, yet we want it so bad we overlook the old adage, if it looks too good to be true, then it is too good to be true.
 Many of us want something so bad we believe what we want to believe.
-In fact we, as a cunsumer, do Dell's work for them.
+In fact, we, as a consumer, do Dell's work for them.
 Make the laptop look good and they won't have to say anything about the quality.
 We, the consumer, will tell ourselves it is good because we don't want to believe otherwise.

 At M-Tech Laptops your tech support is in the USA and always at the same facility were your laptop was assembled and tested, and the laptop is repaired by the same people who handled the support calls, who also happen to be the same people who built the laptop, not some place that repairs dozens of brands.
 We don't sell our warranty service to warranty companies any longer.
 This is the norm for the industry but since 1996 we have done out own repairs and will continue to do so.
-There are two reason for this.
+There are two reasons for this.
 First, We don't want anybody else touching our laptops.
 We know them better than anybody else.
 You deserve the best.
-The best laptop, the best support and the best quality repair.
-Second, warranty companies do not share the repair history with the manufacture, s if there are downward trends and problems we would not know them and be able to correct them.
-This works fine for the big guys, they don't want to know of every problem.
-There concern is not with quality so why worry about every little detail.
+The best laptop, the best support, and the best quality repair.
+Second, warranty companies do not share the repair history with the manufacturer, s if there are downward trends and problems we would not know them and be able to correct them.
+This works fine for the big guys, they don't want to know about every problem.
+Their concern is not with quality so why worry about every little detail.
 With M-Tech, it is all about quality.
 We need to know every single problem so we can make sure laptop rises above our own preset limit for laptop failures.

 In short, we are not perfect, but we are trying to get there.
 We have thousands and thousands of customers and at times we can drop the ball.
-However that doesn't mean the ball has to bounce more than once.
-We have never, not made right a mistake if you allowed us to do so.
+However, that doesn't mean the ball has to bounce more than once.
+We will always make right any mistake we do make if you allow us to do so.
 Each and every customer truly matters to us.
 If we make an error and disappoint you, we too are disappointed.
 You will never feel like some DELL customers do.
-Your just a name and number and if your disappointed in them, oh well.
+Your just a name and number and if you are disappointed in them, oh well.
 Your just one customer.
 That is not how M-Tech Laptops does things.
 You are a name to us, a name attached to a face.
 You become our most important customer any time you call us with a problem.
 Fortunately, that just doesn't happen very often.
 Over the years we have worked hard at eliminating problems.
 The proof in the pudding, so to speak.
-M-Tech Laptops has had steady growth during a truly troubled economy.
-More now than ever, people need to know that have not thrown away their hard earned money on a low quality piece of equipment.
+M-Tech Laptops has had steady growth in a truly troubled economy.
+More now than ever, people need to know that have not thrown away their hard earned money on a low-quality piece of equipment.

-You wont be throwing your money away on a M-Tech laptop.
+You won't be throwing your money away on an M-Tech laptop.
 Thanks or your time.
 Let see how long this can stay in print before DELL/ Alienware makes us remove it.
 Could be fun.